tlambert03/pycudasirecon/README.md

 ## Quickstart

-If you have a raw SIM image volume and a PSF and you just want to get started, check out the {func}`pycudasirecon.reconstruct` function, which should be able to handle most basic applications.
+If you have a raw SIM image volume and a PSF and you just want to get started, check out the `pycudasirecon.reconstruct` function, which should be able to handle most basic applications.

 ```python